Titirangi (hill)

-Titirangi is a hill in Gisborne city, New Zealand.
+Titirangi is a hill in Gisborne, New Zealand.
 It is also known as Kaiti Hill, but this refers to the first ridge overlooking Poverty Bay and Gisborne.
 The hill is an ancestral site of the Ngāti Oneone hapū (sub-tribe) in Gisborne.
 It is at the base of this hill that Captain James Cook came ashore, after first sighting New Zealand in October 1769.